 Day Real Estate are back on the road this fall to show the kids that music’s

 about more than just haircuts.
 Indeed, the time is right to reminisce on the halcyon days of emo.
 And when you're finished with this list, you should head over to Carrie Brownstein's Monitor Mix blog on NPR's website for a personal recollection.

-For now, though, sign out of your LiveJournal, toss aside your notebook of romantic/angsty poems and leave your girl-jeans at home.
+For now, though, toss aside your notebook of romantic/angsty poems and leave your girl-jeans at home.
 Here are 10 bands that prove emo wasn't always for the Hot Topic tween set: